Rags (2012 film): Plot

-After dancing with Kadee in disguise, Charlie meets Shawn, the DJ of the party, who gives him a demo CD with the stage name "Rags" as a reminder of his humble origins.
+After dancing with Kadee in disguise, Charlie meets Shawn, the party DJ, who gives him a demo CD with the stage name "Rags" as a reminder of his humble origins.
 When the talent contest winner fails to appear at the ball as the planned musical act, Arthur seizes the opportunity to send Androyd up, but the crowd quickly boos them off.
-Shawn encourages Charlie to perform instead, and though hesitant, he agrees and steals the show, but hurries out immediately after as he sees his stepfamily departing.
+Shawn encourages Charlie to perform instead, and though hesitant, he agrees and steals the show but hurries out immediately after as he sees his stepfamily departing.
 On the way out, he kisses Kadee, telling her again to "Be you," and accidentally drops his CD.

-Kadee, desperate to find out who Rags was, asks her father to help her find him, but he doesn't listen, thinking that it wouldn't be a good business move.
+Kadee, desperate to discover who Rags is, asks her father to help her find him, but he doesn't listen, thinking it wouldn't be a good business move.
 Unwilling to give up, Kadee tracks down Charlie at The Palace and asks him to help.
-Working up all of his nerve, Charlie attempts to confess his identity, but Kadee doesn't hear him, leading him to help with the search auditions; nobody else had heard the second song on the CD, so whoever knew the lyrics was Rags.
-When Reginald confronts Kadee, she berates him for not listening to her.
+Working up all of his nerves, Charlie attempts to confess his identity, but Kadee doesn't hear him, leading him to help with the search auditions; nobody else had listened to the second song on the CD, so whoever knew the lyrics was Rags.
+When Reginald confronts Kadee, she berates him for not listening to her and focusing only on her career.
 Charlie inadvertently eavesdrops and walks away with the mistaken impression that Kadee has no interest in him, only for Kadee to compliment him immediately after and end her relationship with Finn.
-Lloyd, who recognized Charlie at his performance from the design of his shoes, encourages Charlie to go after her and promises to keep his secret.
+Lloyd, who recognizes Charlie's performance from the design of his shoes, encourages him to go after Kadee and promises to keep his secret.

-Andrew overhears the conversation, goes through Charlie's room and steals his songbook, presenting it to Arthur.
+Andrew overhears the conversation, goes through Charlie's room, and steals his songbook, presenting it to Arthur.
 At the auditions, Reginald arrives and apologizes for ignoring Kadee, promising to be more receptive.
-Charlie also encourages Kadee, telling her again "Be you," to her surprise.
+Charlie also encourages Kadee, telling her again, "Be you," to her surprise.
 Andrew shows up to audition and leads Charlie to his father, who locks him in a closet so that Andrew can pose as Rags, leaving Lloyd as just a backup singer.
 Arthur also reveals he intends to sell The Palace.
-Though Charlie escapes with the help of Trumpet and Kadee's girl friends, he arrives just in time to see Andrew shake hands with Reginald Worth.
+Though Charlie escapes with the help of Trumpet and Kadee's girlfriends, he arrives just in time to see Andrew shake hands with Reginald Worth.